lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

     -- | -- | --
     [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#.)
 00:20-00:25 | **Review** the relevant causal system story | **2.
 Practice describing the complexity reveal (causal loop) most relevant to the team's highest priority need.**

-### 6. Study the system diagram and team data, and decide together what change you want to experiment with, that might give the team the desired result
+### 6. Study the system diagram and team data, and decide together what change you want to experiment with, that might give the team the desired result.

 - Click on \_\_\_\_\_\_\_\_\_\_\_\_ under "reveal complexity" to see the systems story relevant to the experiment you decided on in the last session.
 - In the diagram, the rectangles that look like the levels of gas that you have in your gas tank are showing states in care where patients or appointments can accumulate or drop.
 For example, in this team we see \_\_\_ patients in the \_\_\_\_\_\_\_\_ stock.
 The number of patients in a state are influenced by flow rates - designated by circles here that look like speedometers.
 For example, this \_\_\_\_\_\_ rate shows that about \_\_\_ patients per week in this team move from \_\_\_\_\_\_\_\_\_ to \_\_\_\_\_\_\_\_\_ \[show with mouse work\].